 This policy applies to all instances of research involving human participants performed at The University of Western Ontario, and to University faculty, staff or students carrying out research involving human participants as principal or responsible investigators at another institution or site.

-Policies and Guidelines for Faculty Members in Employment and/or Supervisory Relationships with Graduate Research Assistants, Post-Doctoral and Other Research Collaborators
+Policies and Guidelines for Faculty Members in Employment and/or Supervisory Relationships with Graduate Fellows, Post-Doctoral and Other Research Collaborators